jwerre/node-canvas-lambda/README.md

 ## Debug

-A lambda build image (e.g. `lambci/lambda:build-nodejs12.x`) can be used to debug any issues with the layers.
+The build image can be used to debug any issues with the layers.

-Use `make debug` to start an interactive bash session in a lambda container where you can use `ldd` or [`lddtree`](https://github.com/ncopa/lddtree) to examine the `canvas.node` binary:
+Use `make debug` to start an interactive bash session in the container where you can use `ldd` or [`lddtree`](https://github.com/ncopa/lddtree) to examine the `canvas.node` binary:

 ```zsh
 ldd nodejs/node_modules/canvas/build/Release/canvas.node